lawrencekiba/swissknife/README.md

 Just like Swiss Army knife being known for their versatility, I aim to create this repo to have a high versatility to cater to any projects I am working on.
 This might actually be bigger than any other projects I am working on now or in future, as this is going to be an ongoing work as I gain more knowledge and learn more useful tools to use along the way.

-As for now, this would be the components of my so-called software Swiss Knife
+As for now, this would be the components of my so-called software version of Swiss Knife

 1. Large blade -
 A collection of machine learning code & tools I intend to use to make it easier to kickstart my machine learning projects.